Skip to content

 Numbers

-Summer Fun with Biblical Numbers continues–in a prayerful format.
+Summer Fun with Biblical Numbers continues in a prayerful format.
 Step 1: Relax.
 Ask Jesus to visit with you.
 Tell Him any concerns on your mind.
-Step 2: Read the prompt.
-ELEVEN is more of an “interesting” number in the bible rather than a symbolic one.
-Some bible scholars say that…
+Step 2: Read the prompt: The number thirteen does not symbolize anything in the bible although several good Christian events are associated with it….

 Read More